Do you long for more time for fun?

 The Snowball Effect

 The one thing I know is that life was getting more complicated and busier.
 This whole take on minimalism isn’t new.
-Back in the beginning of my married life, most of us in our neighborhood had less stuff and our homes were neat and tidy.
-About 50% of us stayed home with our children.
+Back at the beginning of my married life, most of us in our neighborhood had less stuff and our homes were neat and tidy.
+More than 50% of us stayed home with our children.
 We got our exercise from doing yard work and housework.
 We had free time and family time.
 The kid’s playtime consisted of bouncing from home to home.

 There wasn’t so much stuff that we were spending most of our time managing it.
 In the mid-90s, we moved to a new town for about four years.
 During that time, the kids my children played with had video games and material things coming out of their ears.
 I fought materialism for as long as I could.
 But, the kid’s friends would invite them over to “watch” them play video games.
 It was the weirdest thing.
 So, our Uncle Dan decided that the kids needed the fun stuff their friends had.